jvanderberg/react-from-scratch/README.md

 5. http-server - Simple web server that serves /build.
 6. React 0.13 - React with support for ES6 style classes.
 7. Uglifify - Uglify plugin for Browserify.

+#npm scripts
+*watch-js - Uses watchify to watch for changes in App.js and dependencies and build a dev build with source maps.
+*watch-html - Uses watchy to watch the /html directory and deploy it when there are chances.
+*server - Launch an http server pointed to /build.
+*dev - Run watch-js & watch-html & server.
+*build - Use browserify to build and deploy and uglified build.